croz-ltd/klokwrk-project/README.md

     ![](./support/docs/images/01-startup-02-queryside-projection-bootRun.jpg)

-- Start queryside projection app by double-clicking on its `bootRun` Gradle task and wait until it is started up:
+- Start queryside app by double-clicking on its `bootRun` Gradle task and wait until it is started up:

     ![](./support/docs/images/01-startup-03-queryside-bootRun.jpg)